 If you wish to create an EXE from your PySimpleGUI application, you will need to install PyInstaller.
 There are instructions on how to create an EXE at the bottom of this ReadMe

 Using - Python 3

-To use in your code, simply import....
+To use in your code, simply import.... import PySimpleGUI as sg sg.Popup('This is my first Popup')

 Then use either "high level" API calls or build your own windows.